-The main risks arising from the Group's financial instruments in the normal course of business are market risk (including interest rate risk and foreign currency risk), credit risk and liquidity risk.
+The main risks arising from the Group's financial instruments in the normal course of business are market risk (including interest rate risk, foreign currency risk and price risk), credit risk and liquidity risk.

-32.FINANCIAL RISK MANAGEMENT AND FAIR VALUES OF FINANCIAL INSTRUMENTS (Continued)
+33. FINANCIAL RISK MANAGEMENT AND FAIR VALUES OF FINANCIAL INSTRUMENTS (Continued)